marsfoundation/spark-app/README.md

 ### Injecting rpc through url

 In development and staging environments, there is an option to inject custom `rpc` with `chainId` via url.
+It can be used for instrumenting the app to test fork environments etc.
 This functionality is guarded by the feature flag `VITE_FEATURE_RPC_INJECTION_VIA_URL`.
 Injected network details will be lost after the app is reloaded.
 ```
 https://spark-app-staging.vercel.app/?rpc=https://rpc.example.com&chainId=1